Vacuum Bell Before and After Photos

 16 year old male, with symmetric cup shaped pectus; excellent flexibility; initial depth = 1.5 cm, final depth = 0.4 cm.

-This patient is a 16 year old male who completed 12 months of Vacuum Bell treatment.
+This patient is a 16-year-old male who completed 12 months of Vacuum Bell treatment.
 The photos are taken from a study done on the Vacuum Bell by Robert J. Obermeyer et al.

 vacuum bell adults

-The above photo shows a cross section of a patients chest using computed tomography (CT).
+The above photo shows a cross-section of a patient's chest using computed tomography (CT).
 The change in the position of the chest is quite dramatic before and after the Vacuum Bell is applied.
 These images were taken from a scientific study on finding suitable patients for vacuum bell therapy.

 Vacuum Bell Therapy before and after

-The above patient is a 15 year old male who used the Vacuum Bell for a total of 12 months.
+The above patient is a 15-year-old male who used the Vacuum Bell for a total of 12 months.
 The patient was confirmed to have maintained a permanent result after 10 months of ceasing therapy, which is typical for patients under 18 according to studies on Vacuum Bell results.
 The case also highlights that results on moderate (>1.5cm) pectus excavatum can still be achieved in patients under 18 with non-invasive Vacuum Bell treatment.

 Vacuum Bell therapy photos